mohammadi-com/GetRemoteJobOffers/README.md

 [Resume.com](https://www.resume.com/) is a great, free, easy to use tool to create resume.

 Notes:
-- Don't use ChatGPT to write the whole resume for you.
-Instead, write it yourself and use ChatGPT as an assistant.
-A simple command is: "Rewrite and keep my tone."
-This approach keeps your text authentic, but without grammar or dictation mistakes, and sometimes with better wording.
+- Don’t rely on ChatGPT to write your entire resume.
+Instead, draft it yourself and use ChatGPT as a helper.
+A simple prompt like, “Rewrite and keep my tone,” can refine your text while preserving authenticity, eliminating grammar or dictation errors, and often enhancing the wording.
-- Check for dictation and grammar mistakes using [Grammarly.com](https://www.grammarly.com/).
-It is very important to write correctly, as it shows your attention to detail.
+- **Check for grammar and spelling mistakes** using [Grammarly.com](https://www.grammarly.com/).
+Writing correctly is crucial as it reflects your attention to detail.
-- Make sure all the links are working properly in different environments.
+- **Ensure all links work** properly across different environments.
-- Include the location for each job, and if you have remote work experience, indicate "remote".
-This is a good sign for remote-first companies, showing that you have experience working in remote teams.
+- **Include the location for each job.** If you have remote work experience, label it as “remote.”
+This is a positive signal for remote-first companies, showing you’re experienced in remote team collaboration.
-- Upload your resume to the [ResumeWorded](https://resumeworded.com/) and get your score.
-Aim for 80 or more.
-The tool itself gives you a helpful feedback how to make your resume better.
-You can also read their public material to learn how to write a better resume.
-Re-iterate on this until you're satisfied then go to the next step.
+- **Upload your resume to [ResumeWorded](https://resumeworded.com/)** and aim for a score of 80 or higher.
+The tool provides valuable feedback to improve your resume, and you can also explore their public resources for additional tips.
+Iterate until you’re satisfied before moving on.

 ## Customized Cover Letter Generation